NikiforovAll/nikiforovall.github.io/_posts/2024-09-30-aspire-lessons-learned.md

 See the related GitHub issue: [Podman-hosted containers may not be able to reach Aspire services #4136](https://github.com/dotnet/aspire/issues/4136)

 ## Lesson 9.
-Aspire client integrations requires IHostApplicationBuilder
+Aspire client integrations require IHostApplicationBuilder

 Aspire client integrations require `IHostApplicationBuilder`, which might not always be available.
 For instance, if you want to use client integrations and add dependencies to `IServiceCollection` in a console application, or if you have existing code that uses `IServiceCollection` and `ConfigurationManager` separately, you may find out your self in a tricky situation.
 Now, you have to refactor entire codebase just to use a client integration.